gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 4. You need to wait a minute or two before the telemetry is displayed on the **Overview** tab.

 ![](resources/iot-central-display-measurements.png)

 ---

+## In Review

+We learnt the following:

+1. How to create an Azure IoT Central Application from a template.

+2. Enabling trust between your Azure Sphere Tenant and your Azure IoT Central Application for automatic device enrollment.

+3. Whitelisting the Azure IoT Central Application URL endpoint.

+4. Configuring the Azure Sphere Application to connect to Azure IoT Central.

+---